 Description: A detailed description of the product or service sold.

-Product Code: A unique identifier used by the merchant to locate the specific transaction information.
+Product Code: A unique identifier used by the merchant to identify the specific product.

 Important!